TyreeBlakeBailey/Eng88_cybercourse/CyberSecurity_Essentials/DFIR.md

     - Can minimise the damage to a network if completed correctly
 - Phase 2 - Search and seizure
 - Phase 3 - Collect the evidence
-- Phase 4 - Secure teh evidence
+- Phase 4 - Secure the evidence
 - Phase 5 - Data Acquisition
 - Phase 6 - Data Analysis
 - Phase 7 - Evidence assessment